 - There are a few coaches out there who specialise in companies who are on the brink of going into liquidation.
 These people have very specialist skills and can handle all the legal aspects of this challenging situation as well.

-- This is different from business coaching but I’ve included it here as very often our attitudes about money are part of what holds us back from developing our business.
-I often recommend clients to talk to Simone Gnessen at Wise Monkey Financial Coaching, at the same time as working with me as their business coach.
+- This is different from business coaching, but I’ve included it here as very often our attitudes about money are part of what holds us back from developing our business.
+I sometimes recommend clients to talk to Simone Gnessen at Wise Monkey Financial Coaching, at the same time as working with me as their business coach.